Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 		/*TOP 5*/
-a		WITH Counter AS
+		WITH Counter AS
 		(
-		SELECT Item, Price, Action, COUNT(*) AS countEvents		FROM input WHERE Action = 'Purchased'
+		SELECT Item, Price, Action, COUNT(*) AS countEvents FROM input
+		WHERE Action = 'Purchased'
 		GROUP BY Item, Price, Action, TumblingWindow(second,30)
 		),